epccs/RPUlux/AmpHr/README.md

 ## Overview

-ADC6 is connected to a high side current sense.
-The [Adc] firmware is included to provide the readings.
-This interactive command line program demonstrates how the ATmega328p can be used to estimate the discharge.
+Accumulate ADC readings at timed intervals from a resistor sensor.
+This is an interactive command line program that demonstrates how the ATmega328p can be used to keep track of charge (or discharge).

 [Adc]: ../Adc